Career Services & Events

 Assistance with selecting a writing sample is available for all law students through the Career Services Office located in the Dean’s Suite.
 Students can stop by or make an appointment to see the Assistant Dean for Career Services for assistance in preparing a writing sample as part of a job application.

-Students can make an appointment by contact the Assistant Dean for Career Services and Special Projects at email@example.com.
+Students can make an appointment by contacting the Assistant Dean for Career Services and Special Projects at email@example.com.